GLB vs STL vs OBJ vs 3MF: Which 3D Format to Use

 Which format is best for 3D printing: STL or 3MF?

-Both slice identically for single-material prints.
-3MF has the practical edge in Bambu Studio because it declares millimeter units inside the file, removing scale guesswork.
-STL wins on universality: every slicer and print service accepts it.
+Both formats slice the same for single-material prints.
+3MF is better in Bambu Studio, because it holds millimeter units and removes size guesswork.
+STL is better for compatibility, because every slicer and print service accepts it.

 Do MakeIt3D files work with Bambu Studio and MakerWorld?

 Yes.
-The STL and 3MF exports are standard files that open directly in Bambu Studio, and standard 3MF or STL files can be uploaded to MakerWorld like any other model.
-No special integration or conversion step is involved.
+The STL and 3MF exports are standard files.
+They open directly in Bambu Studio.
+You can upload a standard 3MF or STL file to MakerWorld like any other model.
+You do not need a special step.

 Why is GLB preferred for web and AR?